Who This Restriction Applies To

 A person whose license as a fiduciary has been suspended or revoked pursuant to section 14-5651 may not serve as a trustee in any capacity unless the person is related to the beneficiary by blood, adoption or marriage.

-A.R.S. § 14-10820The language is broad.
-It covers every type of trustee role, whether as an initial trustee, successor trustee, or co-trustee.
-The prohibition is automatic once the license is suspended or revoked.
+A.R.S. § 14-10820The rule is broad.
+It covers every type of trustee role, including initial trustee, successor trustee, or co-trustee.
+The ban takes effect as soon as the license is suspended or revoked.

 The Family Exception

-If the fiduciary's license is later reinstated and returned to good standing, the prohibition no longer applies.
-They may resume serving as trustee for any trust, not just those involving family members.
-This statute reinforces the importance of verifying a professional fiduciary's licensing status before naming them in a trust document.
+If the fiduciary's license is later reinstated and in good standing, the ban no longer applies.
+They may resume serving as trustee for any trust.